damir-sijakovic/artix/php_webdev.md

 Go to '/opt' dir and backup-copy installed lampstack dir.

-User rw directory

-Create link from your 'home/myusername/lamp_dev' to '/opt/lampstack/apache2/htdocs/phpdev'.
+For user rw directory, create link from your 'home/myusername/lamp_dev' to '/opt/lampstack/apache2/htdocs/phpdev'.

     ln -s home/myusername/lamp_dev /opt/lampstack/apache2/htdocs/myphp

-Composer

 To use composer and other php utilities you will need to get into lamp enviroment with:

     sudo /opt/lampstack/use_lampstack

-Then from within run composer:
+Then from within 'use_lampstack' enviroment run composer:

     composer create-project --prefer-dist laravel/laravel blog

-If you need to run something as normal user (like: bin/cake from CakePHP) run it like this:
+If you need to run something as normal user within 'use_lampstack' enviroment (like: bin/cake from CakePHP) run it like this:

     sudo -u myusername ./cake bake model users